apollographql/apollo-client/docs/source/api/link/persisted-queries.md

 });
 ```

-Thats it!
-By including the persisted queries link in your client instantiation, your client will start sending operation IDs from your manifest instead of the full operation string.
+By including the persisted queries link in your client instantiation, your client sends operation IDs from your manifest instead of the full operation string.

-The [`@apollo/persisted-query-lists`](https://www.npmjs.com/package/@apollo/persisted-query-lists) package includes additional helpers you can use to [verify that you've properly configured your operations manifest](https://www.npmjs.com/package/@apollo/persisted-query-lists#createPersistedQueryManifestVerificationLink) or [generate operation IDs at runtime](https://www.npmjs.com/package/@apollo/persisted-query-lists#generatePersistedQueryIdsAtRuntime).
-Runtime generation is slower than fetching operation IDs from the manifest, but doesn't require making the manifest available to your client.
+The [`@apollo/persisted-query-lists`](https://www.npmjs.com/package/@apollo/persisted-query-lists) package includes additional helpers you can use to [verify that you've properly configured your operations manifest](https://www.npmjs.com/package/@apollo/persisted-query-lists#createPersistedQueryManifestVerificationLink) and [generate operation IDs at runtime](https://www.npmjs.com/package/@apollo/persisted-query-lists#generatePersistedQueryIdsAtRuntime).
+Runtime generation is slower than fetching operation IDs from the manifest, but doesn't require making your manifest available to your client.

 Refer to the package [README](https://www.npmjs.com/package/@apollo/persisted-query-lists) for more information.